What’s a pool commission?

 Rewards specific activities

 Pool bonuses are an excellent way of rewarding specific activities with limited payout.
 They are also immediate.
-If a company is trying to encourage a certain behavior in its distributors, a pool bonus can make a real difference.
+A pool bonus can make a real difference if a company is trying to encourage a specific behavior in its distributors.

 Encourages top distributors